The Challenge: Connecting International Families to Student Football

 League Partnership and Board Membership

-"They asked the team who was in charge of the live stream, then they moved on to me.
-They asked how it was working and everything... they asked me to join in and help them with that through becoming a board member."
+"They asked the team who was in charge of the live stream, then moved on to me.
+They asked how it was working, and then asked me to join as a board member.
+They saw that more people could watch the streams and were following their Instagrams—they really saw the value in live streaming."

 New Revenue Stream